 Brandt Snedeker looking forward to Arnold Palmer Invitational after injury lay-off

-Brandt Snedeker insists he is fit and raring to go at this week's Arnold Palmer Invitational after spending over a month out of action through injury.
+Brandt Snedeker insists he is fit and raring to go at Bay Hill this week after over a month out through injury.

 Snedeker was undoubtedly the hottest player on the planet five weeks ago as he followed runner-up finishes behind Tiger Woods at Torrey Pines and Phil Mickelson in Phoenix with a victory at the AT&T Pebble Beach National Pro-Am which took him up to fourth in the world rankings.

 But he was then forced to take a break from the game as a rib injury picked up at the Humana Challenge earlier in the year deteriorated.

 With one eye on the Masters at Augusta National in April, the 32-year-old American opted to play it safe and rest up the injury.